selwr/sequel/README.md

 The glossary file must end with a blank line to prevent any fields from being cut off.

 As with the font file, provided that the glossary file is _somewhere_ on the hard drive, and is named 'archiveName_glossary.txt', it will be found (where archiveName is the **lower case** name of the archive).
-If no glossary is found, then one will not be written to the report.
+If no glossary file is found, then one will not be written to the report.